Current and Emerging Treatment

 Cryotherapy and laser photocoagulation

-Treatments aimed at ablation of the avascular, peripheral retina include cryotherapy as well as argon and diode laser photocoagulation.1,2,5 Post-treatment followup is recommended within 3-7 days for assessment of regression and reactivation.5 Although cryotherapy was the first treatment for ROP, laser is preferred due to portability and better tolerability.5 Treatment with either modality can prevent or reverse abnormal vessel proliferation, but may result in in loss of some peripheral vision.1
+Treatments aimed at ablation of the avascular, peripheral retina include cryotherapy as well as argon and diode laser photocoagulation.1,2,5 Posttreatment follow-up is recommended within 3-7 days for assessment of regression and reactivation.5 Although cryotherapy was the first treatment for ROP, laser is preferred due to portability and better tolerability.5 Treatment with either modality can prevent or reverse abnormal vessel proliferation, but may result in the loss of some peripheral vision.1

 Intravitreal anti-VEGF